cau-placc/haskell-src-transformation/CONTRIBUTING.md

   {- Implement test case here. -}
 ```

-Test cases should be self contained and have as little dependencies on other components of the compiler as possible.
+Test cases should be self contained and have as little dependencies on other components of the library as possible.
-The modules starting with the [`FreeC.Test`][freec/haddock/tests] prefix provide common utility functions for writing test cases more compactly.

 ### The CI Pipeline